-Hi, my name is James and I created Top 10 Website Hosting to offer something different to all the other so called “review” sites giving you false and misleading information.
+My name is James and I created Top 10 Website Hosting to offer something different compared to all the other so called “review” sites giving you false and misleading information.

-When I was searching for a web host I was often given advice by so called “experts” and no concentrate evidence that the hosts they were promoting were actually any good.
+When I was searching for a web host I was often given advice by “experts”, with no real concrete evidence that the hosts they were promoting were actually any good.
 After hours of research I’d finally pick a provider and move all my content, files and databases across (this takes hours!).

 This wasn’t the only time that it’s happened.
 I’d try other web hosts and experience similar problems.

 Because of the troubles I had experienced with many web hosts, I took it upon myself to carry out my own testing.
 I signed up to each web host using my own details in order to test the web server’s response time, performance, and uptime.
 All of these aspects were monitored using a fantastic tool called Pingdom.